LucasRoesler/lucasroesler.github.io/content/post/2017/django-queryset-optimizing-joins.md

     serializer_class = EventSerializer
 ```

-In fact, for a short time, this optimization worked for us; but a problem pops up
+In fact, for a short time, this optimization worked for us; but a problem pops
-when the database starts getting big.
-The above ViewSet will generate SQL that
+up when the database starts getting big.
+The above ViewSet will generate SQL
+like this

 ```sql
 SELECT COUNT(*) FROM (